lexmag/fluxter/README.md

 Fluxter is an InfluxDB writer for Elixir.
 It uses InfluxDB's line protocol over UDP.

+**Important:** this is a forked version with a fix for an error with Fluxter and ERTS >= 10.5.3.
+Originally, Fluxter would include a hardcoded binary header to each write.
+This header contains the binary represetation of the destination IP address, port, and optionally a prefix.
+The write itself was being issued as a plain `send` to the port that was failing with error `einval`.
+We believe that there was a change in the way ERTS expects this header to be formatted.
+We patched Fluxter to use `:gen_udp.send/4` and drop the binary header to fix the issue.

 **Note:** if you're using Erlang 19 or greater, you need Fluxter 0.4.0 or greater otherwise metrics reporting will (silently) not work because of network driver changes happened between Erlang 18 and Erlang 19.

 ## Installation